 Some Wandering Clubs find excellent homes after many decades of Wandering.
 Hampshire Hogs CC 1877 settled at Wheely Down Warnford in 1966.
 Pelicans CC 1964 settled at Nag’s Head Meadow Great Missenden and added the name 1996.
 Armadillos CC 1987 settled in 2009 at the historic Sheffield Park ground.
 V and A have settled for some years now at Stonor CC.
 There are more like this.
 There some mainly Wandering clubs that do however hire a regular home ground for some ‘home’ games.

-Among those that seem to have disappeared are- Concert Artistes CC, The Ducks CC, Carmelites CC, Caterpillars CC, Putney Eccentrics CC, Acenarians CC, Lazarusians CC(Peter O’Toole’s XI), Hampstead Itinerants CC, Dragonflies CC, Hampstead Mercenaries CC, Fencibles CC, Pratlers CC, Thames Valley Gentlemen CC, El Vino’s CC(Reg Hayter’s XI) and many others.
+Among those that seem to have disappeared are- Concert Artistes CC, The Ducks CC, Carmelites CC, Caterpillars CC, Putney Eccentrics CC, Acenarians CC, Lazarusians CC(Peter O’Toole’s XI), Hampstead Itinerants CC, Dragonflies CC, Hampstead Mercenaries CC, Fencibles CC, Pratlers CC, Thames Valley Gentlemen CC, El Vino’s CC(Reg Hayter’s XI), Malcontents CC and many others.

 If we have missed out a current Wandering Club please let us know and we will update the list.
-There are some Wandering clubs which are definitely active as they appear in other clubs fixtures lists but do not seem to have a Facebook Page nor a Website.
-There is a slight Southern and England bias to this list.
+There are some Wandering clubs which are definitely active as they appear in other clubs fixtures lists and in Conference handbooks but do not seem to have a Facebook/Instagram Page, Twitter nor a Website.
+There is a slight Southern and definite England bias to this list.

 Hot Press a Wandering Cricket Association (WCA) is in formation striving to promote and support Wandering cricket throughout the United Kingdom and plans to hold Festival in Cambridge August 2022.
 However this project seems to have stalled at present and its website has expired.